Skip to main content

 rta_npi

-Compute Normalized Pressure Integral (NPI) to smooth noisy production data for flow regime identification and flowing material balance analysis in petroleum engineering.
+Compute Normalized Pressure Integral (NPI) to smooth noisy production data and identify flow regimes for flowing material balance analysis.

 Instructions